Recession Proof Your Business

 Just as evolution in animals dictates that only the fittest survive, in a recession it is generally survival of the smartest.

 Don't sit idle with a wait and see mindset in the event of a downturn.
 Be pro-active and try and recession proof your business by driving increased productivity and growth using these ideas.
-There is no magic bullet to recession proofing your business but we have compiled a list of 10 strategies in a bid to help grow and protect our clients.
+There is no silver bullet to recession proof your business but we have compiled a list of 10 strategies in a bid to help protect our clients.

 Well managed businesses produce a 'weekly snapshot report' of: